 Drawn to Art: Tales of Inspiring Women Artists

-For two years, Drawn to Art has illuminated the stories of women artists, some of whom may not have received the attention they deserved in their lifetimes.
+For three years, Drawn to Art has illuminated the stories of women artists, some of whom may not have received the attention they deserved in their lifetimes.
 Each has artwork represented in the collection of the Smithsonian American Art Museum.
 Inspired by graphic novels, these short takes on artists’ lives were drawn by student-illustrators from the Ringling College of Art and Design.
 In creating this project, we wanted to give young people the opportunity to identify with the struggles and triumphs of visionaries and rule breakers, to see themselves reflected, and to draw strength from that visibility.

 Can art make a difference in your life?
 We think so!
 And after reading the comics, we hope you’re inspired to learn more about each artist, while also holding them up as a mirror to see yourself, perhaps in a whole new light.